Little Yellow Wheelbarrow

 Flowering plants bring beauty, texture, sweet smells, and a touch of drama to the yard space they occupy.
 In addition, with thoughtful placement, they can create a natural flow from the street to the front porch, guiding visitors right to your front door.

-Large bright green bush with vibrant violet flowers with a cottage style white picket fence in front.
+Large bright green bush with vibrant violet flowers planted behind a picket fence in front of a house.

 Add Some Great Curb Appeal with Flowering Shrubs

-When it comes to curb appeal landscaping, a little thoughtful planning will go a long way.
+When it comes to landscaping, a little thoughtful planning will go a long way.

-You want something that looks attractive and beautifies the front of your home, as well as plants that fit your personality and require just the right amount of maintenance.
+You want something that looks attractive and beautifies the front of the house, as well as plants that fit your personality and require just the right amount of maintenance.

 Annual flowers can add that pop of color that you may be looking for, but they require time and maintenance, as you need to replant them every year.
-Some perennials may also achieve your goals but they require some work too!
+Some perennials may also achieve your goals, but they require some work!

-However, if you want the greatest impact with the least amount of work, consider planting flowering shrubs in the front of the house as part of a well-thought-out landscape plan to add an instant welcoming and attractive curb appeal.
+However, if you want the greatest impact with the least amount of work, consider planting flowering bushes at the front of the house as part of a well-thought-out landscape plan to add an instant welcoming and attractive feel.
+The best perennial shrubs add height and depth to your property line, fence, or foundation plantings, without having to replant every year.

-How to Choose Flowering Shrubs For the Front of Your House
+How to Choose Flowering Shrubs For the Front of The House

-As flowering shrubs have a more permanent, long-term landscaping feature than most other flowers, keep these factors in mind as you plan your front yard garden and pick shrubs for the front of your house.
+As shrubs have a more permanent, long-term landscaping feature than most other flowers, you’ll want to keep these factors in mind as you plan your front yard garden and pick shrubs for the front of your house.

 • Consider how much sun exposure the areas of your front yard receive as well as the light requirements of the shrubs you’re considering.